View XML QR Code

 Historical Note

-John J. Powers spent most of his life working as a cartoonist and miner for the Anaconda Mining Company.
-He began working in the mid-1920s as a cartoonist.
+John J. Powers was born about 1904, in Providence, Rhode Island, the third son of Irish immigrants John J. Powers and Mary Mahar Powers.
+The family moved to Butte, Montana, not long after his birth where his father worked as a miner in the copper mining industry.
+John (Jr.) grew up in Butte and spent most of his life working as a cartoonist and miner for the Anaconda Mining Company.
+He began working in the mid-1920s as a cartoonist, not long after he completed high school.
 During the 1930s he worked as a miner, returning to cartooning in the 1940s.
-He retired in 1968 and continued to live in Butte for another decade.
+He retired in 1968 and remained in Butte, where he died on November 9, 1989.

 Return to Top